-The "other" pulmonary professor found some money to buy the new machine.
+The other pulmonary professor in our hospital found some money to buy the new machine.
 Out of the box and everyone has a blow.
 Values around 11+ are typical for FEV1.
 My turn.
-I pucker up -- 12.50 -- the day's record!
+I pucker up — 12.50 — the day's record!
 Do it again Menachem.
-Breath in hard, pucker up even more -- blow the billio -- 12.50!
+Breath in hard, pucker up even more — blow the billio — 12.50!
 Oh come on.
 OK Menachem do it a third time.
 Ditto.
 12.50!!
 No-one could believe it.
 Three times in a row, the same reading, to the 2nd decimal place.

-Has anyone looked at the accompanying manual> Oh that's no fun.
+Has anyone looked at the accompanying manual?
+Oh that's no fun.
 They just took it out of the packaging and started playing with it.
-In the interim they give me the old, mechanical model -- 14.8!
-That's almost anyone has ever achieved here, except for the professor himself who scored a massive 15.1!
+In the interim they give me the old, mechanical model — 14.8!
+That's more than almost anyone has ever achieved here, except for the professor himself who scored a massive 15.1!